-Whether you need one IP camera or a completely integrated IP camera system (CCTV), we provide excellent pricing and support.
+Whether you need one cctv camera or a completely integrated camera system, we provide excellent pricing and support.
 This includes everything from the camera lens to the network switch and computer systems for recording the video.
 Triton provides complete IP camera systems for businesses, schools, hospitals, military, other organizations & homes.

-We provide technical advice and consulting that assures that you purchase exactly the right IP camera system you need.
+We provide technical advice and consulting that assures that you purchase exactly the right CCTV system for your needs.

 IP camera systems for business applications are different than home applications.
 The IP cameras for business provide higher performance and increased capability.
 The IP camera systems include the video recording system and use many different types of cameras.
 The right camera depends on your application.
 The factors that affect the IP surveillance system/cctv include where you want to mount the surveillance camera, the details you need to see, the lighting, the distance from the camera and many other factors.